 Our Medical Director, Dr Virginia Hope and our Clinical Virologist, Dr Ras Smit are members of the Ministry’s Technical Advisory Group.
 Dr Smit is the only registered Clinical Virologist in New Zealand.

-Lauren Jelley is a Senior Scientist in charge of the Clinical Virology Department based at the ESR’s National Centre for Biosecurity and Infectious Disease (NCBID-Wallaceville).
-Since late January, her and the team have been undertaking routine screening and confirmation of COVID-19 cases, now including samples from the South Pacific.
+Lauren Jelley is a Senior Scientist in charge of the Clinical Virology Department based at ESR’s Wallaceville Science Centre.
+Since January 2020, Lauren and the team have been undertaking routine screening and confirmation of COVID-19 cases, now including samples from the South Pacific.

 Dr Sarah Jefferies